-Cultural appropriation is defined in the Cambridge Dictionary as: "the act of taking or using things from a culture that is not your own, especially without showing that you understand or respect this culture."
+In a short version, cultural appropriation is defined by the Cambridge dictionary as: "the act of taking or using things from a culture that is not your own, especially without showing that you understand or respect this culture."

 "It's most likely to be harmful when the source community is a minority group that has been oppressed or exploited in other ways or when the object of appropriation is particularly sensitive, e.g. sacred objects."

 "Nico Lang, a guest blogger for the Los Angeles Times, pointed out in a post that cultural appropriation highlights the power imbalance that remains between those in power and those who've been historically marginalized." -- Nadra Kareem Nittle.

 Now, look at the contexts of sign language and Deaf people.

 Sign language is the natural modality of language created by Deaf people.
 "As long as we have deaf people on earth we will have signs." -- George Veditz (1913).

 For the thousands of years, deaf people have suffered oppression from audism and linguicism to phonocentrism and discrimination such as:

 As we Deaf people are a linguistic-cultural minority, sign language is our Deaf people's core of cultural-linguistic identity and pride.
 It's our sacred.

 Not all cultural borrowing is bad or inconsiderate, but it's important to understand the difference between cultural appropriation and cultural appreciation.